 Running your flash sale in the evening is even more useful, as illustrated by this graph.
 Transaction rates are 23% higher for nighttime Flash Sales, compared to lunchtime sales, and revenue per email is 30% higher in the evening.

-An up-sell popup lets you offer your old inventory in several ways.
+Try an up-sell popup to offer your old inventory in several ways.
 With this tool, your eCommerce shop can offer the slow-moving stock with a “Customers who bought X, also bought Y” popup.

 Automatically showing a direct offer to customers when they are buying, tempts them to purchase the suggested products.
 By offering relevant items, you can get more sales from an order.

 Take advantage of the fact that people are impulsive purchasers and put your popup where they’re about to check out.
 Just don’t put too many options in your up-sell.
 Decision fatigue is very real.